World Heritage Site Shirakami Sanchi (Tomeyama, Happo Town, Akita Prefecture): A power spot beech forest

 Finally, we will go to "Tomeyama" walking course.

-A 30-minute drive along the forest road behind Hakubaku Shrine will take you to the entrance to the Tome Mountain trail, where a guide will lead you on a one-hour walk.
-To protect the soft ground covered with rich humus and the roots of the trees, a bridge-like walking trail has been set up so that you can enjoy the Shirakami Mountains as if you were strolling through them.
+A 30-minute drive along the forest road behind Hakubaku Shrine will take you to the entrance of the Tome Mountain trail.
+To protect the soft ground covered with rich humus and the roots of trees, a bridge-like walking trail has been set up so that visitors can enjoy the Shirakami Mountains as if they were taking a stroll.
 The top of the humus is really fluffy and fun to walk on♪

 Information board of the walking course